dkilike/Image-Segmentation/README.md

 ### ToDo List
 - Regarding Question 1 (a), the coordinate of the centre of the image volume is calculated by hard-coded program.
 This program can be refactorized to be more generic to any given CT scan slice set.
 But it is not needed for this practise.
+- fine tuning neural network is recommended to improve the model performance.

 ### Key Words
 - CT scan